lotusnprod/lotus-manuscript/manuscript.md

 Multiple data sources were processed as described hereafter.
 All publicly accessible electronic NP resources included in COCONUT that contain referenced structure-organism pairs were considered as initial input.
-The data were complemented with COCONUT's own structure-organism documented pairs [@doi:10/ggwwcq], as well as the following additional electronic NP resources: Dr. Duke [@DepartmentAgricultureAgricultural1992], Cyanometdb [@doi:10/gjgdzm], Datawarrior [@doi:10/f637rz], a subset of NAPRALERT, Wakankensaku [@MainPageWAKANKENSAKU], and DiaNat-DB [@doi:10.1039/D0RA10453A].
+The data were complemented with COCONUT's own referenced structure-organism pairs [@doi:10/gh6dqw], as well as the following additional electronic NP resources: Dr. Duke [@DepartmentAgricultureAgricultural1992], Cyanometdb [@doi:10/gjgdzm], Datawarrior [@doi:10/f637rz], a subset of NAPRALERT, Wakankensaku [@MainPageWAKANKENSAKU], and DiaNat-DB [@doi:10.1039/D0RA10453A].

 The contacts of the electronic NP resources not explicitly licensed as open were individually reached for permission to access and reuse data.
 A detailed list of data sources and related information is available as [SI-1](#si-1-data-sources-list).